uuinfolab/uunet/README.md

-multinet
+uunet
 ===============

+A repository for the analysis and mining of networks maintained by the Uppsala University Information Laboratory.

+This repository contains:
+* a C++ library provising the native implementation of most of the data storage and analysis functions developed at our lab.
+* the multinet R library, making the C++ functions about multilayer network analysis available as an R package.
-A library for the analysis and mining of multilayer networks, based on the book: Multilayer Social Networks, by Dickison, Magnani and Rossi, Cambridge University Press.
-This is available as a C++ library and as an R library.
-A stable version of the R library is also available on CRAN.
+This is based on the book: Multilayer Social Networks, by Dickison, Magnani & Rossi, Cambridge University Press (2016), and the latest stable version is also available on CRAN.

 Documentation
 -------------

-* A doxygen generated *API reference* which lists all types and functions of the library.
+* A doxygen generated *API reference* which lists all types and functions of the C++ library.
 * [Unit Tests](test/) which contain small code snippets used to test each library feature.

 Requirements